Lavanya-rao05/Amazon-Clone/README.md

 ## Key Project Features

+### **Features**

+**Responsive Design:**
+- Fully responsive layout using Bootstrap and media queries for desktop, tablet, and mobile views.
+- Mobile-friendly navigation bar with smooth transitions.

-- **Product Listing & Details:** Display a range of products with filtering and sorting options.
+**Product Listing & Details:**
+- Displays a grid of products with images, titles, and prices.
+- Clicking on a product shows detailed information, including description and pricing.

+**Search & Filtering:**
+- Search products by name.
-- **Search & Filter:** Search by product name and filter by category with combined queries.
+- Filter by category with combined queries for accurate results.

+**Cart Management:**
-- **Cart Management:** Add, remove, and update product quantities in the cart.
+- Add, remove, and update item quantities in the cart.
+- Cart persistence using LocalStorage to retain selections after page reload.

+**Checkout & Order Summary:**
-- **Checkout Process:** Display order summary with form validation.
+- Checkout form with order summary and total cost display.
+- Form validation before placing an order.

+**Dark Mode:**
-- **Theme Switching:** Light and dark mode using React Context API.
+- Theme switcher using React Context API.
-- **LocalStorage Persistence:** Store cart data to retain selections after page reload.
-- **Responsive Design:** Mobile, tablet, and desktop-friendly.
+- Saves the preferred theme in LocalStorage for consistency.

+**404 Page:**
+- Custom 404 page for invalid routes with a back-to-home navigation option.

+**Reusable Components:**
-- **Reusable Components:** Modular components for better code maintainability.
+- Modular and reusable components for better code maintainability.

+**API Integration:**
-- **API Integration:** Uses static JSON files as mock data.
+- Uses static JSON files as mock data for products, simulating real API responses.

 ---